MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

     |---------------------------------|---------------------------------------|
     |**US Tax Category**|Specify the GST category.<br /><br /> For example, when you send electronic invoices in the PEPPOL format, the value in this field is used to populate the **TaxApplied** element under the **AccountingSupplierParty** node in the file.
 The number is based on the UNCL5305 standard.|

-### <a name="to-set-up-countriesregions-for-electronic-document-sending-and-receiving"></a>To set up countries/regions for electronic document sending and receiving
+### To set up countries/regions for electronic document sending and receiving

 1. In the **Search** box, enter **Country/Regions**, and then choose the related link.
 2. For each country/region that you will exchange electronic documents with, fill the field as described in the following table.